Slogstin/HD_Mercs-Delight/README.md

 The quality of those rations ranges from amazing to Nacho cheese without the nachos, all the way down to bags of cat treats.

-This pack has been tested with and works alongside [Seasoningpacket](https://gitlab.com/hdiscord-saltmines/hd-seasoningpacket)
+This pack should work fine alongside other ration packs.

 REQUIRES [UGLY AS SIN](https://github.com/caligari87/Ugly-as-Sin)!